Flomp/vimu/content/docs/nodes/source_score.md

+---
+title: Nodes - source_score
+description: This node lets you choose a score either from your own or the public library.
+It outputs this score and serves as input to subsequent nodes.
+---

 # source_score

 This node lets you choose a score either from your own or the public library.
 It outputs this score and serves as input to subsequent nodes.